Analysis of books circulating in 19th century Australia suggests a deep engagement with the ‘conservative enlightenment’, argues Chris Berg.

 This analysis of book sales suggests a deep engagement with what has been called the ‘conservative enlightenment’, an intellectual environment where liberals such as Adam Smith and John Locke were in contest with conservatives such as William Paley, William Blackstone and Edmund Burke.

-Dr Chris Berg is a Senior Research Fellow at the RMIT Blockchain Innovation Hub and an Adjunct Fellow with the Institute of Public Affairs.
+Dr Chris Berg is a Associate Professor at the RMIT Blockchain Innovation Hub, and at the time this was written was an Adjunct Fellow with the Institute of Public Affairs.

-This is an edited extract from Adam Smith and Jeremy Bentham in the Australian Colonies, by Chris Berg (2018), History of Economics Review, © History of Economic Thought Society of Australia, reprinted by permission of Taylor & Francis Ltd, www.tandfonline.com on behalf of the History of Economic Thought Society of Australia.
+This article, from the December 2018 IPA Review, is an edited extract from Adam Smith and Jeremy Bentham in the Australian Colonies, by Chris Berg (2018), History of Economics Review, © History of Economic Thought Society of Australia, reprinted by permission of Taylor & Francis Ltd, www.tandfonline.com on behalf of the History of Economic Thought Society of Australia.